smarabattula/smarabattula/README.md

 🚀 I’m currently working on Software Apps including web apps and building novel machine learning models

-🌱 I’m currently learning website design, cloud technologies and SOTA instance segmentation
+🌱 I’m currently learning website design, cloud technologies and SOTA instance segmentation in Machine Learning.
+I am adept at adapting to various technologies!

 ⚡ Fun fact: You can remember my name from the move The Shawshank redemption 😄
  <br>